JetPunk: Analytics

 As of May 2023, JetPunk ranks No. 71 in the list of most visited gaming websites in the United States.
-19.39% of the site's users are from the United States, with 10.46% from the United Kingdom, and 9.79% from France, respectively.
+19.39% of the site's users are from the United States, with 10.46% from the United Kingdom, 9.78% from France and 1,86% from Bulgaria, respectively.
 Furthermore, a majority of JetPunk users come from the western world.
 The website also gets about 1.5 million pageviews daily, equaling approximately 547.5 million pageviews annually.
 On 20 August 2024, JetPunk officially achieved the milestone of over one billion takes.

 JetPunk Shop

-After months of development, the JetPunk Shop became live and visible to the public on the 29 June 2023.
+After months of development, the JetPunk Shop became live and visible to the public on 29 June 2023.
 The shop sold JetPunk-related merchandise like clothing, accessories and stickers.
 The products were not mass-produced, meaning that they are made after a customer purchases one online.
 The website itself was powered by Shopify.

 The JetPunk Shop was terminated at the end of 2024, citing a lack of interest from JetPunk denizens as the cause for its closure.